Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 What is an Idea?

-You may wonder why I have chosen this question as my first one.
-However, if you are new to all this “patenting stuff,” you may not know that what you patent is not our idea…
+You may wonder why I chose this question as my first one.
+However, if you are new to all this “patenting stuff,” you may not know that what you patent is not our idea.

 Spoiler alert: It’s your invention.